0mods/docsweb/docs/hollowcore/packets.md

 ## Batch Processing

-To process a package, you only need to implement the `handle(player: Player)` method in your class with the package, writing what will happen when the package arrives at the client.
+To process a packet, you only need to implement the `handle(player: Player)` method in your class with the packet, writing what will happen when the packet arrives at the client.
 Here, player is the player variable.
-If the package came from the server to the client, then the player is of type LocalPlayer and indicates the player to whom the package arrived.
+If the packet came from the server to the client, then the player is of type LocalPlayer and indicates the player to whom the packet arrived.
 If the packet came from the client to the server, then the player is of type ServerPlayer and indicates the player who sent the packet.

 Example